seshaljain/intro-to-git/README.md

 The Hello World! guide does not require a local Git client.
 In fact, even making changes to this repo does not require a Git client.
 However, a local client can be useful, because it allows making changes within the comfort of your IDE.

 #### 2. Fork this repository
+Forking a repository means you are making a copy of the repo on your account.
+You can freely edit the files without affecting the original files.
+You can compare the changes, or can push the changes made to original repo.

-Click on the Fork button on the top-right of this page
+*Click on the `Fork` button on the top-right of this page.*

 #### 3. Launch Git Bash
 You can seach for ` Git Bash` in your search bar to find it.
 Alternatively, you can open your command prompt(cmd) or powershell and enter `git` command to open it.